AndersenLab/dry-guide/docs/cendr.md

         - sweep.pdf
         - sweep_summary.tsv

-Profile:
-User Profile photos for Staff, Advisory Committee, etc... are uploaded here when managed using the 'Admin' portal
+__Profile__ - User Profile photos for Staff, Advisory Committee, etc... are uploaded here when managed using the 'Admin' portal

 - profile
   - photos